 Quilliam Collister now sees himself as a professional, if part time, watercolour artist.
 A love of travel has seen him practising his art in Europe and at home, capturing architectural detail and the light and shadow.

 Barbi Larkins is an acrylic artist who enjoys experimenting which has resulted in a portfolio that is nearly as eclectic as the other facets of her life.
-As well as being a part time artist, Barbi is a full time marketing manager, with interests, training and experience in graphic and web design and social media marketing.
-She is based in the scenic Lyttelton Harbour region where she lives with her husband Roger, three cats and an old German Shepherd.
+As well as being a part time artist, Barbi is a full time marketing, graphic and web designer.
+She is based in the scenic Lyttelton Harbour region where she lives with her husband Roger.

 A potter since 1971, Marie now lives in Rangiora.
 She has worked with a wide variety of finishes and enjoys decorating.

 Waikuku artist Mandy Palmer enjoys creating figurative studies in a variety of mediums.
 Her white charcoal and graphite drawings are incredibly detailed, whereas she likes to take a looser approach when using watercolour paints.
 Mandy believes in “Artists supporting Artists”, and has been involved with the organisation of exhibitions for the Waikuku Artists Inc, and is one of the founding members of the Pegasus Bay Art Show committee.